BlueBrain/Brayns/python/doc/source/install.rst

 ~~~~~~

 On BB5 the Python package can be installed like on a local machine with a
-virtual environment but it is also available on spack without any installation.
+virtual environment (mandatory this time) but the python spack module is
-It can be activated as follows:
+required.

 .. code-block:: console

     # Allocate a node, can also be done with sbatch
     $ salloc --account=<projXXX> -p interactive -t 8:00:00 --exclusive --constraint=cpu -c 72 --mem 0

-    # Load brayns module with Python
+    # Load latest available python module
     $ module load unstable
     $ module load python

+    # Setup Python venv (like before)
+    $ python -m venv mypythonvenv
+    $ source mypythonvenv/bin/activate
+    $ pip install brayns

+    # You can access braynsService by loading this module
     $ module load brayns/latest

+    # Check braynsService is available.
+    $ braynsService -h

-Now brayns package should be available in the Python system version.
+Now brayns package should be available with the Python venv activated.

 The renderer backend (braynsService) should also be available in the current
 path once brayns module is loaded.
 Otherwise on a local machine, it must be